SioKCronin/swarmopt/README.md

 # PSO Baselines

-High quality implementations of PSO variations in Python, organized by application, with tools to compare performance on benchmark functions and build intuition.
-This project is motivated by a desire to advance algorithm design by exploring the relative success of common varitions in PSOs, and to press for more robust measures of performance relative to specific objective functions.
+High quality implementations of PSO variations in Python, organized by application.
+This project is motivated by a desire to advance PSOP algorithm design by exploring the relative success of common varitions, and to hopefully encourage more open science sharing of code alongside publications.

 ## Algorithms
 ### Single Objective